MarissaShieh/Schedule-Me/README.md

 1. An American journalist wants to schedule a call with a Thai researcher.
 The Thai source says they're available at 11 AM their time.
 What time will it be for the American journalist?

 # To set up:
-npm install -g webpack
+npm install -g webpack\n
-npm install
+npm install\n
-npm run build
+npm run build\n
-npm run start-dev
+npm run start-dev\n